Mixing high pressure and low pressure condensate increases the back pressure.

 Thus in case of a closed system, mixing high pressure and low pressure condensate increases the back pressure on the lowest pressure header, reducing effective condensate evacuation.

-Consider a closed system where two equipments requiring the same steam flow rate but at different pressures (0.5 bar and 3 bar respectively.)
+Consider a closed system where two equipment requiring the same steam flow rate but at different pressures (0.5 bar and 3 bar respectively.)
 The condensate is returned via a common line and the pressure maintained in the flash vessel is 0.5 bar.
 Thus now the net differential pressure across the steam trap on the first equipment is zero.
 Therefore the trap will not discharge leading to condensate logging.